vero-nika-2828/GlottoLotto_Matching-game/README.md

 ### Navigation buttons

 * positioned under the description
-* number of buttons limited to 3 to aid intutive navigation across the options
+* number of buttons limited to 3 to aid intuitive navigation across the options
 * direct the users to desired element
 * assigned name of each button gives a clear indication to the users where it will take them
-* made more evident by the use of the pink color which distinguishes itself from the backround color
+* made more evident by the use of the pink color which distinguishes itself from the background color
 * user stories it relates to: 2, 26

 ![Navigation buttons ](./assets/readme_docs/main_menu/navigation-buttons.PNG)